 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works.

-Food photography includes everything from mouth-watering plates captured on camera in the pages of magazines to delectable dishes photographed close-up for recipe books.
+Food photography includes everything from mouth-watering plates captured on camera in magazine pages to delectable dishes photographed close-up for recipe books.

 It also consists of the styling and documentation of great food for advertorial or editorial purposes.